 A significant percentage of the Latino population work lower-wage jobs or are self-employed, where there is not any employee-based insurance available, she says.
 Therefore, these Latinos live uninsured.

 For undocumented immigrants, the fear of deportation can prevent them from seeking help.

-Service providers are becoming more aware of the disparities that affect the Latino community and are working toward strategies to empower Latinos in seeking care, says Hinton.
-For example, Sharp Mesa Vista is currently developing a Spanish cognitive therapy program to provide further mental health support to the San Diego community.
+Service providers are becoming more aware of the disparities that affect the Latino community and are working toward strategies to empower Latinos in seeking care, says Dr. Hinton.

 Find more information about mental health services in San Diego County.